nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 # zettelkasten generic ideas

+- when generating text for fuzzy searching, iterate over first and last links because they are both important - idea for implementation
+  - first = prioritized
+  - last = just added
 - integrate with calendar
   - cron somewhere that runs stuff in API and checks things in?
     - secrets on server vs. on github